nadeenAlshibil/Azure-Networking/README.md

 ### Task 2: Route traffic between the virtual machine and private endpoint through Azure Firewall

-We didn't create a virtual network peering directly between virtual networks myVMVNet and myPEVNet.
-The virtual machine myVM doesn't have a route to the private endpoint we created.
+We didn't create a virtual network peering directly between virtual networks **myVMVNet** and **myPEVNet**.
+The virtual machine **myVM** doesn't have a route to the private endpoint we created.
 In this section, we'll create a route table with a custom route.
-The route sends traffic from the myVM subnet to the address space of virtual network myPEVNet, through the Azure Firewall.
+The route sends traffic from the **myVM** subnet to the address space of virtual network **myPEVNet**, through the Azure Firewall.
 1. On the Azure portal menu or from the Home page, select Create a resource.
 2. Type route table in the search box and press Enter.
 3. Select Route table and then select Create.